simonrob/opentimetables-utils/README.md

 So, including a module that shares a prefix with others will include all matches.
 Avoid this if needed by also appending the occurrence string (e.g., `CSCM69_A`).

+It would be relatively little extra effort to expand capabilities to cover both programme-specific module collections (which are somewhat error-prone) and venue timetables, but these actions are just about manageable in Open Timetables, so not currently implemented.
+If you would benefit from these features, please feel free to [open an issue](https://github.com/simonrob/opentimetables-utils/issues) (or submit a pull request).

 Calendar applications often import events from local ICS files rather than treating them as an updatable stream.
+Events exported using this repository's tools are given persistent unique IDs, which should allow re-importing if schedules change.
-If your timetabled events are likely to change, you may find it beneficial to set up the script to fetch events on a regular basis and store the resulting ICS file on a web server (or, e.g., Dropbox) that you can subscribe to.
+However, if your timetabled events are likely to change and your calendar viewer does not easily support re-importing, you may find it beneficial to set up the script to fetch events on a regular basis and store the resulting ICS file on a web server (or, e.g., Dropbox) that you can subscribe to.

 The default configuration in this repository is for Swansea University timetables and modules, but this can be configured by editing script global variables.
 Use a browser's developer tools to inspect and retrieve the correct configuration for your institution.